Hand and finger strength

 Top Tip

-The more they use their hands in different ways, the stronger they will get.
+The more your child uses their hands in different ways, the stronger they will get.

 You might also find these other topics useful: